-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 355 governing TAVR coverage, effective January 9, 2026.
+Summary: The Centers for Medicare & Medicaid Services modified its Transcatheter Aortic Valve Replacement (TAVR) coverage policy, with an effective date of May 15, 2026.
 Here's what billing teams need to do.

 Quick-Reference Table